 Campus and Facilities

-The Randall Performing Arts Center includes classrooms for dance, drama, and music, as well as The Miller Theater, a state-of-the-art black box performance space.
+The two-story Randall Performing Arts Center includes seminar classrooms, a dance studio, and music room, as well as the Miller Theater, a black box teaching and performance space.

-- The Art Department's "dry darkroom" for digital photo editing and printing
+- The Art Department has a "dry darkroom" for digital photo editing and printing.